-d.
-Description of efforts to address the accessibility needs of persons with disabilities.
+d) Description of efforts to address the accessibility needs of persons with disabilities.

-PY 2009 CAPER Affordable Housing # 14d response:
+PY 2010 CAPER Affordable Housing # 14d response:

 The City makes funds available through its housing rehabilitation program for accessibility improvements.
-One household received housing assistance through the City's Housing Rehabilitation Program for accessibility improvements in 2009.
+There were no households that applied for housing assistance through the City's Housing Rehabilitation Program for accessibility improvements in 2010.